ToniaTung/toniatung.github.io/_portfolio/vacuum-robot.md

 ## Project Context

-This project was conducted as a **course-based mechatronics system design project** focusing on autonomous navigation and embedded control for mobile robotic platforms.
+This project was conducted as a **course-based mechatronics system design project** focused on autonomous navigation and embedded control for mobile robotic platforms.

-**Project Type:** Mechatronics system design & robotics
+**Project Type:** Mechatronics system design and robotics
 **Application Domain:** Autonomous mobile robots
-**Problem Focus:** Embedded control, sensing integration, and closed-loop navigation
+**Problem Focus:** Embedded control, sensing integration, and closed-loop autonomous navigation

-This page documents the **components I personally designed and implemented** within the overall system.
+This page documents **only the components I personally designed, implemented, and tested** within the overall system.

+---

 ## My Role and Contributions

-I was responsible for key aspects of the **embedded systems, hardware integration, and vision-based perception** of the autonomous vacuum robot.
+I was responsible for key aspects of the **hardware control, embedded perception, and system-level integration** of the autonomous vacuum robot.

 My contributions include:

-- Designing the **robot control circuitry**, including power distribution and motor interface considerations
+- Designing and validating the **robot control circuitry**, including motor power distribution and interface considerations
-- Co-configuring the **Raspberry Pi environment**, including system setup and integration with peripheral sensors
+- Co-configuring the **Raspberry Pi software environment** for embedded vision and sensor integration
-- Participating in **robot chassis assembly and hardware integration**, ensuring reliable mounting, wiring, and component accessibility
+- Participating in **robot chassis assembly and hardware integration**, ensuring stable mounting, wiring reliability, and accessibility for debugging
-- Developing and optimizing **vision-based image recognition algorithms** for real-time perception tasks
+- Developing and optimizing **vision-based image recognition algorithms** for real-time color detection
+- Assisting with **PID control testing and parameter tuning**, focusing on system stability and real-world behavior
-- Supporting system-level debugging across hardware, embedded software, and perception modules
+- Supporting **system-level debugging** across hardware, embedded software, and perception modules

-My work focused on ensuring **reliable interaction between sensing, computation, and physical hardware** within the autonomous system.
+My work focused on ensuring **reliable interaction between sensing, computation, and physical actuation** under real-time constraints.

 ---

 ## System Overview

-The autonomous vacuum robot consists of an embedded control architecture that integrates sensing, computation, and actuation for autonomous navigation.
+The autonomous vacuum robot integrates embedded control, perception, and actuation to achieve autonomous navigation and debris collection.

-The system includes:
+Key system components include:

-- Embedded motor control with closed-loop feedback
+- Arduino-based motor control with closed-loop feedback
+- Raspberry Pi for real-time image-based perception
-- Sensor-based distance measurement for obstacle avoidance
+- Ultrasonic sensors for distance measurement and obstacle detection
-- Vision-assisted perception using Raspberry Pi
+- H-bridge motor driver for differential drive control
-- Inter-processor communication for coordinated decision-making
+- Inter-processor communication between Arduino and Raspberry Pi

 ---

 ## Control and Embedded Implementation

-### PID-Based Navigation Control
+### PID-Based Autonomous Navigation

-I implemented a **PID control strategy** to regulate robot motion during wall-following and obstacle-avoidance behaviors.
+I participated in the **testing and validation of a PID-based control strategy** used for wall-following and autonomous navigation.

-Key aspects include:
+My involvement included:

-- Defining distance and orientation error metrics using ultrasonic sensor feedback
+- Assisting with the definition of distance error metrics using ultrasonic sensor feedback
-- Tuning proportional, integral, and derivative gains to ensure stable motion
+- Supporting PID parameter tuning through repeated testing
+- Evaluating system stability and responsiveness under different gain settings
-- Limiting motor speed to prevent control-induced oscillations
+- Identifying control-induced oscillations and mechanical stress issues during testing

-- Achieving consistent navigation without predefined trajectories
+This process helped refine the control behavior and improve navigation reliability under real-world conditions.

 ---

 ## Embedded Vision and System Integration

-To support perception-driven behaviors, I contributed to the development and optimization of the embedded vision pipeline.
+To support perception-driven behaviors, I developed and optimized the embedded vision pipeline on the Raspberry Pi.

-My work includes:
+My contributions include:

-- Implementing image recognition algorithms for color-based detection
+- Implementing **real-time color detection algorithms** for visual event recognition
-- Optimizing perception performance for real-time execution on Raspberry Pi
-- Configuring the embedded software environment for stable operation
+- Configuring the Raspberry Pi environment for stable camera operation
+- Supporting communication between Raspberry Pi and Arduino for perception-driven control decisions
-- Assisting with integration between vision outputs and control logic
+- Assisting with debugging issues related to processing latency and hardware reliability

-These components enabled perception-informed decision-making within the autonomous navigation system.
+This perception module enabled the robot to react to visual cues and modify behavior accordingly.

+---

+## System Operation and Limitations

+During testing and competition deployment, the system demonstrated:

+- Fully autonomous operation using embedded control logic
+- Reliable wall-following behavior under PID control
+- Successful integration of vision-based perception with motion control

+However, real-world deployment revealed system-level limitations, including:

+- Mechanical reliability issues after extensive testing
+- Sensitivity to hardware wear, such as motor gear loosening
+- Limited opportunity for full-scale environment testing prior to competition

+These constraints highlighted the importance of **robust hardware validation** and **system-level fault tolerance** in autonomous robotic systems.

 ---